 This is also the same reason why heavy/large runners prefer this shoe for their trail runs.

-The Asics Trail Scout 2 clings like claws
+The ASICS Trail Scout 2 outsole is durable and clings like claws

 On mountain terrains and rugged trail surfaces, various testers state that the shoe grips well.
 So much so, there are NO reports of slips or missteps.

 A running expert stated: "The outsole rubber is abrasion resistant too, so these should last for many miles of running."

 Disclaimer: We take an average of 4 measurements and exclude any outliers.
 This image shows just one of our measurements.

 A funny thing about running shoes is that customers hope that the cheaper shoes will outlast the more expensive ones.
 That's why ASICS needed this model to be super durable, so they went ahead and made the lugs and rubber thicker than usual.